 In addition to our efforts in the classroom, pgEd is involved in activities to accelerate genetics education to prepare our communities for the fast-approaching revolution in personal genetics.
 As such, one of our goals is to bring together genetics educators to generate ideas, foster collaboration, and expand the use of existing resources.

 (1) Ensuring that all communities, regardless of socioeconomic status, will be equally informed about the benefits that can come from personal genetics.
-We will address the challenges of scaling up targeted outreach and discuss topics including literacy, language, and cultural relevance, and our role in working with other nations to advance awareness around the globe.
+We addressed the challenges of scaling up targeted outreach and discussed topics including literacy, language, and cultural relevance, and our role in working with other nations to advance awareness around the globe.

 (2) Fostering a dialog about controversial topics that make some people wary of genetics.
-We will explore topics including religion, reproductive choice, race, and the genetic basis of behavior and cognition as well as concerns related to eugenics and magnification of socioeconomic disparities.
+We explored topics including religion, reproductive choice, race, and the genetic basis of behavior and cognition as well as concerns related to eugenics and magnification of socioeconomic disparities.

 Many thanks to: